yangml103/yangml103/README.md

 Facts about me:

-- Senior majoring in Neuroscience and Computer Science (recently added)
+- Senior majoring in Neuroscience and Computer Science
 - President of Boston University's Healthcare for the Homeless Organisation
 - From Hong Kong
 - Looking to work in Software Development or Machine Learning in the future